Legg Calvé Perthes Disease

-Legg-Calvé-Perthes Disease (LCPD) is one of a group of disorders known as the Osteochondroses.
-The Osteochondroses typically are characterized by degeneration (avascular necrosis) and subsequent regeneration of the growing end of a bone (epiphyses).
-In Legg-Calvé-Perthes Disease, the growing end (epiphysis) of the upper portion (capital) of the thigh bone (femur) is affected.
-Researchers believe that an unexplained interruption of the blood supply (ischemia) to the capital femoral epiphysis results in degeneration (avascular necrosis) and deformity of the thigh bone in this area.
-Symptoms may include a limp with or without pain in the hip, knee, thigh, and/or groin; muscle spasms; delayed maturation of the femur (delayed bone age); mild short stature; and/or limited movements of the affected hip.
-The disease process seems to be self-limiting as new blood supplies are established (revascularization) and new healthy bone forms (reossifies) in the affected area.
-Most cases of Legg-Calvé-Perthes Disease occur randomly for no apparent reason (sporadically).
+Legg-Calvé-Perthes disease (LCPD) is one of a group of disorders known as the osteochondroses.
+The osteochondroses typically are characterized by degeneration and subsequent regeneration of the growing end of a bone (epiphyses).
+In LCPD, the growing end of the upper portion of the thigh bone (femur) is affected.
+The upper section of the thigh bone is known as the head or “the ball” and connects to the hip in a depression or “socket”.
+This is the hip joint, which is a ball and socket joint.
+The disorder results from an unexplained interruption of the blood supply (ischemia) to the head of the femur, which causes degeneration (avascular necrosis) and deformity of the femoral head.
+Symptoms may include a limp with or without pain in the hip, knee, thigh, and/or groin; muscle spasms; and/or limited or restricted movement of the affected hip.
+The disease process seems to be self-limiting as new blood supplies are established (revascularization) and new healthy bone forms (re-ossifies) in the affected area.
+The exact cause for the temporary interruption of blood flow to the femoral epiphysis is not fully understood.
+Most cases appear to occur randomly for no apparent reason (sporadically).

 1988, 1989, 1997, 2000, 2001, 2002, 2016